sergeykuzmich/inline-spoilers/readme.txt

 == Changelog ==

 = 1.3.4 =
-* Refactor Travis CI deployment strategy
+* Refactor deployment strategy to support multiply revisions for the same plugin version